 This is from The Dream of Reality: Heinz von Foerster’s Constructivism by Lynn Segal (1986).

 A paradox is a statement that is false when it is true and true when it is false.
 Paradox can occur whenever statements are self-referential.
 For instance: 1) This statement is false.
 2) I am lying.
 3) Please ignore this notice.
 4) It is forbidden to forbid.

 Autopoietic systems are self-referential systems.
 There is a re-entry of a distinction into a distinction that allows the system to observe itself.

 The elements of the system can only connect with elements of the same system (which also have to be the same kind of elements); the system produces its own elements.
 It produces itself; it is not produced by anything outside of itself.
 It is a causa sui.
 This means that when a system observes itself it has no beginning and no end.
 As far the system is concerned, it has always existed and will always exist.
 It cannot conceive of its own ending because each operation presupposes a subsequent operation.
-Nor can it conceive of it own beginning because every operation presuppose a previous operation.
+Nor can it conceive of its own beginning because every operation presupposes a previous operation.
 Thus a human being cannot imagine her/his own death.
 There always has to be something coming next.
 Beginning and end can only be observed from outside the system.